NarmadhaDeviB/PhonePe-Pulse-Data-Visualization-and-Exploration-A-User-Friendly-Tool-using-Streamlit-and-Plotly/README.md

   4. Plotly

 ### Workflow
-Inserting the Necessary Library:
+**Inserting the Necessary Library:**
-  To insert the Necessary library, first import the library, if not the library is import the just install the library by using the,
+  To insert the Necessary library, first import the library, if not the library is imported then just install the library by using below code.
         !pip install [library name].
-  Here I have import the libraries such as, import os import json import pandas as pd import mysql.connector as sql import streamlit as st import plotly.express as px
+  Here I have imported the libraries by using the below code.
+        import os
+        import json
+        import pandas as pd
+        import mysql.connector as sql
+        import streamlit as st
+        import plotly.express as px